Margin vs Padding: How They Differ & How to Use Them in Your Store

 To top it off, you can see the changes on your edit page as you make them.
 So you can play around endlessly and publish your page when you’ve perfected it.

-In the Page Builder edit page, simply click on an element and you’ll see a menu along the right side of your screen.
+In the Page Builder edit page, simply click on an element and you’ll see a menu on the right side of your screen.
 Click the Styles tab at the top and scroll to Margins or Padding to make your changes.

 For each property, you can change whether you want it in px, em, or %.
 For margins, you can also set it to auto.

 Finally, to edit each unit individually, you have to break the link between the top and bottom as well as the left and right.
 This is as simple as clicking the little chainlink icon at the top of each section.

 To show you how easy it is to change these CSS properties, I’ll give you a quick example.
 Here are two elements without margins: